milanglacier/yarepl.nvim/README.md

 stdin processing when the REPL must read substantial input, as the file-based approach significantly reduces the data read from the stdin.

-However, one notable drawback involves the security implications of temporary file creation.
-Since the REPL executes code from this file, any vulnerability in temporary file handling, such as exposure to malicious attack, could pose security risks.
-Thus, while beneficial in certain scenarios, this method requires careful consideration of its potential drawbacks.
+Yarepl automatically removes its temporary files when Neovim exits.
+Since the REPL executes their contents, only source code you trust.

 Note that the REPL configuration requires a corresponding `source_syntax` implementation.
 For more information, refer to the section [Customizing the